stacklio/stackl/docs/content/basic/overview.md

   * Distributable across infrastructure and easy to scale
   * Able to make trade-offs to match different quality-of-service requirements
 * End-to-end support for microservices-based applications and infrastructure management in a DevOps workflow (interesting read: [What is DevOps?](https://www.atlassian.com/devops))

-## Features

-* STACKL works with YAML or JSON documents to allow  for easy Key/Value management and uture-proof cross-system compatibility
-* STACKL provides a REST API with a web interface
-* Users supply Stack Application Templates (SATs), which model and describe the desired applications, and Stack Infrastructure Templates (SITs), which specify the IT infrastructure available for use for the application.
-SITs and SATs can be processed and matched according to specified policies and result in a Stack Template, a Key/Value document that describes the desired state of an application on the infrastructure and can be deployed in the users IT environment by orchestration tools
-* STACKL supports pluggable modules to allow users to use their desired technological backendsL.
-For instance, the used data store and task processing solutions can be specified by the user
-* STACKL is engineered to allow easy extensions for new technological backends through providing interfaces that enable transparent interaction
-* Entities, i.e., workers, automation platforms, agents, … ,  are fully decoupled and can be distributed to improve fault-tolerance and scalability.
-* The deployment and use of STACKL works with popular DevOps technologies and platforms: docker, kubernetes, ansible, azure, AWS, and is oriented towards the future, for instance, for serverless computing (FaaS/SaaS).
-* Autonomous operation is a key focus: as much as possible, after deployment of STACKL, the system and its entities will self-manage and self-discover
-* To allow rapid use of STACKL, it provides a minimal and fast setup on a regular computer for a normal user.
-Button-press fire-and-forget deployment of STACKL enables users to take it for a quick spin.

-## Contributing

-Contributions, issues, and feature requests are always more than welcome!
-Feel free to check [issues page](https://github.com/kefranabg/readme-md-generator/issues) if you want to contribute.

-See [CONTRIBUTING](../CONTRIBUTING) to get started.

-Please also read the [CODE_OF_CONDUCT](../CODE_OF_CONDUCT).

 ## License